You see a lot of talk in eCommerce regarding metrics.

 Essentially, it’s the amount of money they will spend on your products and services after subtracting the expenses incurred when you acquired them as a customer.

 According to one survey, 60% customers named price as the most important factor when purchasing something online.
-Click To Tweet
+Share on XCLV over other metrics

 CLV matters more than other metrics because you spend a lot of money acquiring a new customer.
 It can be difficult to gauge if that expense is warranted without knowing how much you stand to profit from the customer.